 For weeks, these figures can be seen strolling the streets and piercing the still air with the clatter as soon as evening sets in.
 But on the last weekend before what is known as ‘Clean Monday’ (‘Ash Monday’ or the first day of Lent), the Carnival becomes a true spectacle.

-The side streets form the backstage of the Carnival, where veils of costumed locals briefly come off as they take a rest from the hard work of the performance.
-The majority of these guys continue until the early hours of the morning, so the switch of commotion to calm is necessary, and builds excitement in the crowd awaiting their reappearance.
+The side streets are the backstage of the Carnival, where veils of costumed locals briefly come off as they take a rest from the hard work of the performance.
+The majority of these guys continue until the early hours of the morning, so the switch of commotion to calm is necessary and builds excitement in the crowd awaiting their reappearance.

 Aside from the mesmerising Carnival chaos, Skyros is a calming island of juxtaposed arid and forested landscapes and rich history.
 People often used the word ‘freedom’ to relate to the island’s own microcosm of Greek culture, as well as the indulgence of finding a part of the island to stand within, with no one else around you.